How an engine’s oil filter works

-- Dispose of the used engine oil and filter safely, with reference to General repair procedures in the of this manual.
+- Dispose of the used engine oil and filter safely.
 Do not discard the old filter with domestic household waste.
 The facility for waste oil disposal provided by many local council refuse tips and/or recycling centres generally has a filter receptacle alongside.

 Tools you will need

-Mainly basic tools are required for this job, although you’ll need a filter wrench and you may need to raise the car to remove the undershield/inner fender splash shield.
+Mainly basic tools are required for this job, although you’ll need a filter wrench, a torque wrench and a trolley jack.

 - Rubber gloves